 As I’ve been thinking about Digital Gardening, I’ve realized how much it resonates with another philosophy that has inspired my blogging journey: Austin Kleon’s book Show Your Work.
 Kleon’s message of sharing your process, documenting your journey, and embracing imperfection has been a guiding principle.

 Like Digital Gardening, Show Your Work encourages creators to let others see their in-progress ideas and learn alongside them.
 It’s about valuing the process of creation as much as the finished product, and it’s a philosophy that has shaped the way I approach my blog.
 Whether I’m writing about a new idea or revisiting an old one, I’ve always tried to follow Kleon’s advice: share what you’re working on, even if it’s messy or incomplete.
+But Show Your Work has makes another point, and that is to use this posting of knowledge and learning as a tool to market yourself for future work.

-I’m often trying to give away copies of Show Your Work to anyone who shows even the slightest interest in these ideas.
+I’m often trying to give away copies of Show Your Work to anyone who shows even the slightest interest in the ideas.
 It’s become a bit of a personal mission to share the book and its message with as many people as I can.
 I do this mostly because I understand and can relate to the idea that posting online can be daunting, largely due to the fear of judgment over imperfect content.
 While I don’t think the answer is to post content without tact or decorum as some TikTokers might suggest, I believe the middle ground lies between perfectionism and authentic expression.

 Why This Matters to Me